A Game for Teaching Left and Right

 Print the templates.

-Cut the path template along the dotted lines.
+Cut the path template along the dotted lines and assemble as shown below.

 Trace and cut out your child’s hands.
 Label one “right” and one “left.”